Ewan-D/_vsDyslexior/src/about.md

 The advice for the prospective writer is to write about what grabs you.
 This is doubly so for the dyslexic.
-While you can see there is a loose theme, I imagine that the scope of my writing will wonder idly about many areas of interest.
-Dyslexior may at moments appear to have become some distant memory.
+While you can see there is a loose theme, I imagine that the scope of my writing will wonder freely (idly?), stopping only for brief moments, to take a closer look at some glint of fancy before swinging a foot off brazenly in the opposite direction.
+Dyslexior may at such moments appear to have become some distant memory.
 Bear in mind - dyslexia is life long.
 The struggle is right here and now.
 In such seemingly quiet moments if you are affected similarly, take encouragement in every act of both reading and writing.

 Also, a side note here: I don't intend to have a comments thread on this site.
 On this point I would like to echo the brilliant [Ursula Le Guin]( https://www.ursulakleguin.com/blog/0-a-note-at-the-beginning).

 However, I do include my email for anyone who would like to connect.
-On a side
-note: if you spot a typo or anything of that nature, please, let me know.
+Further, if you spot a typo or anything of that nature, please, let me know.

 ### How is the site organised?